Chris La Tray

 Chris La Tray (born April 4, 1967) is a writer who lives in Missoula, Montana.
-He is a member of the Little Shell Tribe of Chippewa Indians and also identifies as Métis.
+He is a member of the Little Shell Tribe of Chippewa Indians of Montana and also identifies as Métis.
 His first full-length book, One-Sentence Journal: Short Poems and Essays From the World At Large won the 2018 Montana Book Award and a 2019 High Plains Book Award.
 He published Descended From a Travel-worn Satchel, a book of haiku and haibun poetry, in 2021.
-His next book, Becoming Little Shell is to be published in Summer 2023.
+His next book, Becoming Little Shell was published on August 20, 2024, by Milkweed Editions.
+It won a 2025 Pacific Northwest Book Award.
+La Tray was named Montana’s poet laureate for 2023-2024.

 La Tray grew up in Frenchtown, Montana.
 His grandparents identified as Chippewa but his father denied the family's Native American ancestry.
-He was raised with a knowledge of his Métis background, but first became aware that his heritage was also Little Shell in his early 40s, a common experience for people of Little Shell heritage.
+He was raised with a knowledge of his Chippewa background, but first became aware that his heritage was also Métis and Little Shell in his early 40s, a common experience for people of Little Shell heritage.
 His Métis great-great-grandfather worked an interpreter for the US Army, as he knew multiple languages, including French, English, Cree, Chippewa (Ojibwe), Dakota, and Crow (Apsalooke).

 La Tray keeps a bi-weekly Substack newsletter called, "An Irritable Métis."

 Prior to publishing full-length books, La Tray published numerous freelance nonfiction and short fiction pieces as well as photography, and was a regular contributing writer for the Missoula Independent.